|

 scholarships,

-recruiting rules and eligibility standards from the NCAA, the NAIA and
+recruiting rules and eligibility standards from

 others.

-- College and
+- College

-financial aid resources for all college bound
+financial aid resources for all

 students.